 The company has a strong reputation for reliable and consistent services.
 This has resulted in sticky customer relationships.
 A majority of Stella-Jones’ sale of utility poles are through multi-year contracts and public tenders which provides visibility and stability of cash flows.
 The company also benefits from steady demand for its core products in the form of regular maintenance of railway ties and utility pole product categories, which are integral to the North American basic transportation and utility infrastructure.

 Stella-Jones is all set to benefit from improving margins across all product categories.
 Trends like additional infrastructure investments for 5G network expansion, large untreated railway tie inventory availability, and growing demand for new construction and outdoor renovation projects in the North American residential and commercial markets act as strong tailwinds for the company.

 West Fraser Timber, Canfor Corp, Norbord Inc., Interfor Corp, and Western Forest Products Inc. are Stella-Jones’ top competition.
 Stella-Jones’ strong focus on customer satisfaction, core products, and key markets provide it an edge over the competition.

 Stella-Jones is in a good position to leverage from its leading position as a manufacturer of basic components of North American industrial infrastructure.
-The company is anticipating growth across its entire core product categories and should also benefit from the growing capital expenditures on track and infrastructure improvements.
-Its continued investment in strategic acquisitions, networks and capacities should result in improved efficiencies and future growth.
+It is anticipating growth across its entire core product categories and should also benefit from the growing capital expenditures and infrastructure improvements.